 Mission Accomplished on April 25, 2015

-Attempting to preserve the local infrastructure by removing the device from a road in a farming community, GySgt Meyer lifted the 15-pound explosive device when it exploded in his hand; amputating his hand, along with his right leg, and the thumb and two fingers on his left hand.
+Attempting to preserve the local infrastructure by removing the device from a road in a farming community, as GySgt Meyer lifted the 15-pound explosive device, it exploded, amputating his hand, his right leg, and the thumb and two fingers on his left hand.
 Evacuated by helicopter first to Camp Bastion and then to Bagram Air Base in Afghanistan, Brian was stabilized for transport to Landstuhl, Germany.

-Arriving at Bethesda Naval Medical Center within days of his injuries, he remained there for three weeks before being transferred to Balboa Naval Medical Center where he continues receiving treatments and therapies as an outpatient at this time.
-A motorcycle rider before injury, Brian is currently modifying his bike to make it adapted to meet his physical limitations.
+Arriving at Bethesda Naval Medical Center within days of his injuries, he remained there for three weeks before being transferred to Balboa Naval Medical Center where he continued receiving treatments and therapies.
+A motorcycle rider before his injury, Brian modified his bike to make it adapted to meet his physical limitations.